linux-surface/surface-aggregator-module/README.md

   - Default: `-1` (as-is).

 _Warning:_
-By default, the dGPU is turned off when the module loads, changing this behavior may have unwanted side-effects.
+By default, the dGPU is turned off when the HPS module loads, changing this behavior may have unwanted side-effects.
 Some desktop-environments (including Gnome) claim the dGPU when it is turned on during their initialization phase.
 This will result in you being unable to unload the graphics driver and ultimately crashes or hang-ups when you disable the dGPU dynamically.
 Keeping the dGPU disabled during this initialization phase avoids this problem, so if you want the dGPU to be permanently powered on, you may want to write a script that runs after you log in into your desktop environment.

 ## Testing

-To test this module, you need a custom kernel with the patches found in this repository applied.
+To test these modules, you need a custom kernel with the patches found in this repository applied.
 These patches are in the mainline kernel since v5.6.
 For a full set of patches, see [this][patches-linux-surface] repository.
 Furthermore, you need to ensure that the following config values are set: